 But how do we know that the int values correspond to certain ground types?
 In FMOD Studio, these values are displayed to the right of the label in the game parameter configuration:

-Implementing Footsteps in a First Person Character with FMOD in Unreal Engine 4
+Implementing Footsteps for a First Person Character with FMOD in Unreal Engine 4

 If we are working on a simple First Person Character, it may be the case that our character doesn’t have any animations in which we can add Animation Notifications.
 We can still implement footsteps sounds in this situation by checking if the player is moving and playing the sounds on an interval of time.